 A Note on Birth Control Development

-As with all historical scientific research that used human subjects for trials, the first birth control pill was tested using methods that would not pass the Institutional Review Boards of today.
+As with all historical scientific research that used human subjects for trials, the first birth control pill was tested using methods that would not pass the Institutional Review Boards of today and would, in fact, violate all legal and ethical standards currently in place.
 The Common Rule (or Federal Policy for the Protection of Human Subjects) which provides the standards for current biomedical research wasn't established until 1991.
 At the time of the trials, only basic toxicity tests were required for human testing, and there were very few informed consent rules for research.

 Research leads Gregory Pincus and John Rock first trialed Enovid on groups of women held at the Worcester State Hospital, previously known as the Worcester Lunatic Asylum and the Worcester Insane Asylum, women who were unable to give informed consent for participation in the trials.